-Jayant Chaudhary served as a Member of Parliament in the 15th Lok Sabha.
+Jayant Chaudhary, the National President of Rashtriya Lok Dal.
+He served as a Member of Parliament in the 15th Lok Sabha.
 He contested the 2009 General Election from Mathura, Uttar Pradesh.
-He is currently the National General Secretary of the Rashtriya Lokdal.
+He is currently the National Vice-President of the Rashtriya Lokdal.

 Born on 27th December 1978, Jayant did his undergraduate studies from Shri Venkateswara College, Delhi University, and in 2002 completed an MSc in Accounting and Finance from the London School of Economics and Political Science.

 Jayant has been a vocal critic of the 1894 land acquisition law and the large-scale acquisition of fertile lands in the State of Uttar Pradesh.
 He was at the forefront of a number of agitations to protest the unfair acquisition of land in the State and in particular, the agitations in the Noida, Greater Noida, Mathura, Hathras, Agra and Aligarh districts.

 The agitations and the violence against protestors at Bhatta Parsaul, Bajna and Tappal recently led to a nationwide debate on the misuse of the provisions of the Acquisition Act, and the indiscriminate use of force on protestors.

 On 26th August 2010, thousands of farmers came to protest at Jantar Mantar in New Delhi where Jayant Chaudhary forcefully called for the Central Government to intervene and move to pass a new Land Acquisition law in parliament.